Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Experiment

-This section explores the influence of the location distribution of the query in the search map on the location accuracy.
-During the application, the relative position of query in the search map will vary due to factors such as time delays, drone flight speed, etc. In the worst case, the query may be beyond the edge of the search map.
-This situation, which is like the tracked target leaving the view of the camera, requires some policy adjustments on the application side.
-In this paper, we focus on the impact of query located in different position intervals of the search map on the localization accuracy.
-As shown in Fig. \ref{figure_query_distribution}(a), we divide different levels according to the relative spatial distance between query and the center point of search map (0-0.2 means the query is distributed in a circle with diameter 0.2, 0.2-0.4 means the query is distributed in a ring with diameter 0.2-0.4, \textgreater1.0 means other parts).
-We used the meter-level evaluation to do the analysis, and the experimental results are shown in Fig. \ref{figure_query_distribution}(b).
-We can clearly see that there is a significant decrease in positioning accuracy in the case of \textgreater1.0.
-This result is not difficult to explain.
-To take an extreme example, when the query is located on 4 corners of the searched map, only 1/4 of the information will be available, and the remaining 3/4 of the image information will not find the corresponding information on the searched map, which undoubtedly increases the difficulty of localization.
-The reason for the low accuracy of the 0.8-1.0 interval is similar to the above.
-This interval will lose half of the image information in the worst case (i.e. the query is located at the intersection of the circle and the 4 sides of the image).
+During the application, the relative position of the query in the search map is uncertain due to factors such as time delays and flight speed.
+Therefore, it is important to explore the impact of query distribution.
+As shown in Fig. \ref{figure_query_distribution}(a), we divide different ranges according to the relative spatial distance between the query and the center point of the search map.
+The MA curve is shown in Fig. \ref{figure_query_distribution}(b).
+We can clearly see that there is a significant decrease in localization accuracy when queries are located in the region \textgreater1.0.
+This is consistent with our expectations, to take an extreme example, when the query is located on 4 corners of the search map, only 1/4 of the information will be available, and the remaining 3/4 of the image information will not find the corresponding information on the search map, which undoubtedly increases the challenge of localization.
+Furthermore, Fig. \ref{figure_query_distribution}(c) illustrates the number of samples, as well as the RDS for each region.
+The quantity distribution is approximately proportional to the area of the region, which results in fewer samples in the 0-0.2 range and more in the 0.8-1.0 range.
+From the RDS, we can similarly observe a cliff-like decline in the results for the \textgreater1.0 region.
+This decline is attributable to the loss of edge information, which greatly affects the discriminative ability of the model.
+In conclusion, queries located on the edge of the search map significantly reduce localization accuracy.